markjmoyer/app-trail/README.md

 Simply by defining the values in our __package.json__ file:

-    "title": "NASCAR HTML Cutups",
+    "title": "JSJQ-Testing",
-    "description": "This is an HTML Generator for the NASCAR HTML Cutups", "keywords": "NASCAR,nascar.com,HTML,templates",
+    "description": "This is an HTML Generator",
+    "keywords": "HTML,templates",

 &nbsp;